wagner89/CSSTalk/talkAtCraftingMarch23.md

 div#test span { color: green; }
 ```

+For equal specificity the order of declaration is what matters -> the latter wins out over the former.

 A nice tool for this is [this calculator](https://specificity.keegan.st/)

 #### 2. Stacking contexts

+Try to bring the middle square in front this [example](https://codepen.io/wagner89/pen/baqvrw?editors=1100)

 Stacking contexts appear on an element when: